davebraze/repoRter.nih/cran-comments.md

     > Unable to find GhostScript executable to run checks on size reduction

   The largest PDF is the vignette at 375 KB, well below the CRAN limit.
+I believe this NOTE is due to an issue on the build agent.

 ## R CMD CHECK RESULTS (via rhub::check_for_cran)